anthrax3/collectingdust/README.md

 # Collecting Dust README

-The intention of this project is both to learn React with Ruby on Rails and to have an aesthetically pleasing way to view & manage my record collection.
+The intention of this project is both to learn, specifically React & Node, and to have an aesthetically pleasing way to view & manage my record collection.

 #### Product Description